Finishing with walnuts…

 Walnuts stewed (see Verse 4 in an earlier post) might seem a bit unusual, but they are indeed easily chewed.

 This walnut soup idea grew from a recipe I had saved from a teenage chef in Texas, who says his friends loved it.
 He’s probably grown up by now and very smart indeed if he’s continued down the walnut-tree-lined road of healthy eating.

 So I threw in some mushrooms (a nutritional powerhouse in themselves), including a few dried one’s we had in the cupboard.
 Then I zapped the soup with one of the humongous supply of Thai chili peppers I was forced to buy so I could get three of the darling little firebrands for another recipe I had tried.
-Finally, I corrected the seasonings with some fresh orange juice and changed the cream to skim milk to make the soup as nutritious as it is delicious.
+Finally, I corrected the seasonings with some fresh orange juice and changed the cream to skim milk to lighten the soup.

 But then I splurged.
 For a touch of decadence, I used four strips of bacon to start.
 You can use 2 tablespoons of coconut oil instead, if you want to avoid animal fats.
 I changed up the order of cooking, too, for easier assembly.

 I was so pleased this young chef had suggested using walnuts in soup.
 It was a wonderful starting point.
 The heat and sweet we added made this soup a keeper for my own recipe file.
 In the end, we all loved its slurpy goodness!
 If you prefer a blander, flatter taste, check out this recipe, which is similar to the one I started with.

 Vinny’s Cream of Walnut and Mushroom Soup